macCesar/purgeTSS/README.md

 > FontAwesome5Free-Solid.ttf

 ## Sample file
-Use this markup to test the script.
+Use this markup to test the `purgeTSS`.

 `index.xml`
 ```xml